-Students often publish their pieces in bound book form, and computers are becoming increasingly important as a publishing tool, given the keyboarding and word processing instruction started in grades 4, 5, and 6.
-In addition, students also use writing as a tool for learning content in all subject areas: to respond to literature, to analyze scientific information, to problem solve in mathematics, and to support a point of view in social studies.
+Students publish and celebrate their pieces in their Writer's Notebook, iPad, or laptop.
+In addition, students also use writing as a tool for learning content in all subject areas: to respond to literature, to analyze scientific information, to problem solve in mathematics, and/or to support a point of view in social studies.

 - Determine the extent of information needed